hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.12.1: Fixed issue with selecting Blog templates.
+* 1.12.2: Added ability to dynamically add posts and pages.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==

+= 1.12.2 =
+= Updated: 16.04.2025 =
+* **Added:** Ability to dynamically add posts and pages.
+* **Improved:** Image selection in the media library now allows multiple selections without holding down the Control key.
+* **Fixed:** Resolved an issue where the lightbox opened the incorrect image when pagination was enabled and the gallery order was customized.
+* **Fixed:** Wrong image opening during editing image info.

 = 1.12.1 =
 = Updated: 12.04.2025 =